aspose-cells/Aspose-Cells-Tutorials/cells/english/net/automation-batch-processing/_index.md

 Learn how to automate Excel file modifications using Aspose.Cells for .NET.
 This guide covers loading, inserting columns, and saving spreadsheets efficiently.

 ### [Dynamic Excel Workbooks with Aspose.Cells .NET](./aspose-cells-net-named-ranges-complex-formulas)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Automate Data Sorting in Excel with Aspose.Cells for .NET](./automate-data-sorting-excel-aspose-cells-net)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Automate Excel Tasks in .NET Using Aspose.Cells&#58; A Comprehensive Guide](./automate-excel-aspose-cells-dotnet)
 Learn how to automate Excel tasks using Aspose.Cells for .NET.
 This guide covers creating workbooks, applying formulas, and more.

 ### [Automate Excel with Aspose.Cells for .NET](./automate-excel-aspose-cells-dotnet-guide)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Automate Excel Tasks with Aspose.Cells for .NET&#58; A Comprehensive Guide](./automate-excel-aspose-cells-net)
 Learn how to automate and manipulate Excel tasks using Aspose.Cells for .NET.
 This guide covers workbook manipulation, custom data sources, and best practices.